 Before you start the migration, make sure you have prepared your source and target servers, downloaded and installed CodeTwo Office 365 Migration as well as purchased a license* for all users you need to migrate from one Office 365 tenant to another.

-Note: If you are migrating public folders too, keep in mind that they consume a number of 25 licenses of CodeTwo Office 365 Migration.
+Note: If you are migrating public folders too, keep in mind that they consume 100 licenses of CodeTwo Office 365 Migration.

 * If you want to test the software before purchasing it, you can try it out first – it’s free.
 The trial version works 30 days and you can use it to migrate up to 10 items per folder.
+However, if you prefer to migrate all items from a limited number of mailboxes, you can request a special license key from our Customer Success team.
 Once you decide to use the program in a full version, simply activate the trial version with the license key you have purchased and continue with the migration process – all program settings will remain unchanged.

 Configure CodeTwo Office 365 Migration